medically-reviewed-iconClinically Reviewed

-Skin and Hair Health
+Skin & Hair Health

-Forever Flakes: Why Won't My Dandruff Disappear?
+Why Won’t Dandruff Disappear?
+Cause, Treatment, & Prevention

 Are you also fed up with the stubborn sprinkling of flakes on your hair and shoulders?
 This guide explores the causes of dandruff and the best ways to get rid of those pesky flakes for good.

-•4 min read
+9 min read

 Share Article

-Dr Meghna Maur, a dermatologist, trichologist and cosmetologist, explains, “In easier terms, dandruff is like your scalp shedding too much skin.
+Dr Meghna Maur, a dermatologist, trichologist, and cosmetologist, explains, “In easier terms, dandruff is like your scalp shedding too much skin.
 Normally, this shedding happens, but the flakes are so small you wouldn't notice them.
 With dandruff, the skin cells build up and flake off in bigger chunks, like white snowflakes landing on your hair.”

 Dandruff is commonly perceived as a single condition, yet it can appear in several forms, each influenced by different underlying causes.